nicolasenrique/DisneyAPI/README.md

 https://documenter.getpostman.com/view/18453822/UVkjwHeb

 5) Change ".env.example" to ".env".
-Refer to the postman docs for Sendgrid Keys.
+Refer to the postman docs for further information.

 ## Usage